PRABUDDHIKAMWR/EN4720-Security-in-Cyber-Physical-Systems/README.md

 - **Decrypt** ciphertext back to plaintext.
 - **Generate and verify hashes** using SHA-256 and SHA-512.

-Keys and IVs are stored in a SQLite database, and all cryptographic functions are implemented using Cryptography and PyCrypto libraries.
+Keys and IVs are stored in a database, and all cryptographic functions are implemented using Cryptography and PyCrypto libraries.
+The `key_Gen_Enc_Dec_db_local.py` uses SQLite database by ceeating a local database and the `key_Gen_Enc_Dec_db_remote.py` uses a remote MySQL database hosted by [freesqldatabase.com]( freesqldatabase.com).

 ---